Stuartlab-UCSC/hexmap-view/docs/dev/_sources/viewerInstallBundle.rst.txt

 https://www.mongodb.com/download-center#community

-Click on your platform to find a list of versions and select the one for your
+Click on your platform to find a list of versions.

 If there is more than one option, find the option for your OS version.